sptrakesh/s3-proxy/README.md

 ## Versions
 Two versions (branches) of the service are available.
-The original version (tracked in the `master` branch) runs the service as a HTTP/1.1 service using Boost:Beast.
-The other version (tracked in the `http2` branch) runs the service as a pure HTTP/2 service using [nghttp2](https://github.com/nghttp2/nghttp2).
+The original version (tracked in the `http1` branch) runs the service as a HTTP/1.1 service using Boost:Beast.
+The other version (tracked in the `master` branch) runs the service as a pure HTTP/2 service using [nghttp2](https://github.com/nghttp2/nghttp2).
 The version are published to docker hub as the following:
 * `0.x.x` - The original HTTP/1.1 service.